christytan/OCI-GoldenGate/SQLDevWeb.md

 - Click Sign In and should should now be looking at your SQL Developer Web Console

 - Explore the SQL Developer Web interface and refer to its documentation for usage details

+**Alternatively, you may also access the SQLDevWeb console of your dedicated ATP instance from your local web browser If you are in the same OCI Network / VCN as your database.
+For detailed instruction on setting up a VPN connection into your private database cloud infrastructure, refer to [Lab 5](ConfigureVPN.md)**

 ### STEP 3: Access the Performance Hub through SQL Developer Web Console